dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 }
 ```

-This ViewModel assumes that the `AddCharCommand` property is bound to the `Command` property of several buttons (or anything else that has a command interface), each of which is identified by the `CommandParameter`.
+In this example, the `Execute` and `CanExecute` methods for the commands are defined as lambda functions in the constructor.
+The viewmodel assumes that the `AddCharCommand` property is bound to the `Command` property of several buttons (or anything other controls that have a command interface), each of which is identified by the `CommandParameter`.
 These buttons add characters to an `InputString` property, which is then formatted as a phone number for the `DisplayText` property.

-There is also a second property of type `ICommand` named `DeleteCharCommand`.
+There's also a second property of type `ICommand` named `DeleteCharCommand`.
 This is bound to a back-spacing button, but the button should be disabled if there are no characters to delete.

-The following keypad is not as visually sophisticated as it could be.
-Instead, the markup has been reduced to a minimum to demonstrate more clearly the use of the command interface:
+The following example shows the XAML that consumes the `KeypadViewModel`:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"